vimalpatel19/rest-api-simulator/README.md

 # REST API Simulator Application
 This repository contains a generic service/application that can be leveraged for mocking REST API calls.
 The intention of the service is to provide the ability to mock calls to external dependencies that are not accessible during local development or that have reached a statement where they can successfully return the expected response.

+*Minor modifications such as changing the port number on which the application is running or extending the path to accessing the responses can be made by updating the index.js accordingly*

 ### Running the application
 - Start the application by running the command:
 ```